-Staff proposes a redrafted Regulation 18707 to streamline the language in the regulation.
-Addressing the avoidance issue, staff proposes clarifying the timing for public identification of a financial interest in a public meeting as follows:
+To address the "absence" issue and stream-line the regulatory language, staff proposes clarifying the necessity and timing for public identification of a financial interest in a public meeting as follows: (a)(2) Timing.

-(2) Timing.
 Public identification of the financial interest must be made immediately prior to consideration of the agenda item.
 Partial absence from a meeting does not excuse the official's public identification requirement.
-If an official leaves a meeting in advance of the agenda item in which the official is the board of supervisors, district attorneys, county counsels, county treasurers, and chief administrative officers of counties, mayors, city managers, city attorneys, city treasurers, chief administrative officers and members of city councils of cities, and other public officials who manage public investments, and candidates for any of these offices at any election.

-disqualified, the official must publicly identify the agenda item and the financial interest prior to leaving the meeting.
+If an official leaves a meeting in advance of the agenda item in which the official is disqualified, the official must publicly identify the agenda item and the financial interest prior to leaving the meeting.
 An official first joining a meeting after the consideration of an agency item in which the official is disqualified must publicly identify the agenda item and the financial interest immediately upon joining the meeting.

+Staff proposes other, nonsubstantive changes.
+These changes in language and organization necessitate the repeal of the existing regulation.
 Notably, staff has placed the items currently identified as "exceptions" in subdivision (a)(3) in more appropriate categories, given the limited nature of these items.
 For example, when an official has a conflict of interest in a matter on the consent calendar, the only "exception" is that the official need not leave the room.
-(See Regulation 18707(a)(3)(A).)
+(See current Regulation 18707(a)(3)(A).)
 Staff proposes addressing this item under the requirements for "recusal and leaving the room" as follows:

-(3) Recusal and Leaving the Room.
+(a)(3) Recusal and Leaving the Room.
 The public official must recuse him or herself, leave the room after the identification required by this regulation is made, and refrain from any participation in the decision.
 The official will not be counted toward achieving a quorum while the item is discussed.